Gerhard Egger (Mostrocker): Author (since 2009)

-Late Works (since 2012)
+Late works (since 2012)

-2012 Egger released his album "Gerhard Eggers Lonely Mostrock Band“ with 12 self-written songs in the Beatles-Style.
-6 of them has been played more than 5000 times on Austrian Radio Stations.
+In 2012, Egger released his album "Gerhard Eggers Lonely Mostrock Band“ with 12 self-written songs in the Beatles-Style.
+6 of them have been played more than 5000 times on Austrian Radio Stations.
+In 2019, he came back to the public with his album "Regenbogenland“, the first part of a rock opera soundtrack, by returning to the spirit of Woodstock and the peace movement of 1969.

-2019 he came back to the public with his album "Regenbogenland“, the first part of a rocktheater-soundtrack, by returning to the spirit of woodstock and the peace movement of 1969.
+In 2023, he finished the second part of the rock opera soundtrack, returning to the spirit of the alpine rock of the 1990s.

+In 2025 he released his angloamerican Poprock-Album "First Songs", written by himself in the 1960s.